efchatz/bypassing-av-detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was created to share our code that is mentioned in the following paper.
 In this repository, we included only the relevant Go, Rust, and C++ code that was created by ChatGPT.
+The purpose of this project was to demonstrate that with simple and common evading techniques, a malicious executable can evade most, if not all, AV solutions.

 ### Built With